karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 {{< video src="/videos/httpclient-scenario4-dns-change.mp4" type="video/mp4" preload="auto" >}}

 ## Pros & cons of this scenario
-### Pros:
+### Pros
 - TCP connections are being reused, which further reduces the likelihood of experiencing a port exhaustion issue.
 - It solves the DNS change issue mentioned on scenario 3.

 ### Cons
 - There are no disadvantages in this scenario.
-It is true that we have to know more and more details to work correctly with ``HttpClient``, but scenario 5 precisely simplifies this entire process.

-# **Scenario 4.1: Create a static or singleton HttpClient instance with PooledConnectionLifetime and re-use it**
+# **Scenario 4.1: Create a static or singleton HttpClient with PooledConnectionLifetime and PooledConnectionIdleTimeout and use it for any incoming requests**

 > This is scenario 4.1, not scenario 5.
 > What's the point of having a scenario 4.1?
 This scenario is the same as scenario 4 but with a slight modification that I think it is worth mentioning.